Layers in docker image

 Layers are stacked on top of each other to form a base for a container’s root filesystem.

-Pull debian image to your local system. docker pull debian
+Pull debian image to your local system. docker pull debian.

-shows you list of layers that debian image contains.
+docker history debian shows you list of layers that debian image contains.

 More Information you can find out with: docker inspect debian